A worker checks a solar installation on a roof in Santiago de Chile.

 Solar park Soroti in Uganda

-Countries across the world have planned, or are already implementing, economic stimulus packages totalling around 10 trillion US dollars in response to the COVID-19 crisis.
+Countries across the world have planned, or are already implementing, economic stimulus packages totalling around ten trillion US dollars in response to the COVID-19 crisis.
 It is important to ensure that these packages contribute to the goals of the Paris Agreement and that they make the world more resilient to future crises.
 This is another area in which the NDC Partnership is supporting its member countries.
-Through its Economic Advisory Initiative it has sent economic advisors to finance and planning ministries in a total of 34 member countries.
+Through its Economic Advisory Initiative (External link) it has sent economic advisors to finance and planning ministries in a total of 34 member countries.
 The German government has provided direct support in 24 of these countries through its various implementing organisations.

 BMZ videos

-Still from the video "NDC Partnership Uganda"
+Still from the video "NDC Navigator 3.0"

 Still from the video "NDC knowledge portal"